5253 Maintaining Professional Staff/Student Boundaries

 Professional staff/student boundaries are consistent with the legal and ethical duty of care that district employees have for students.

-The interactions and relationships between district staff and students should be based upon: mutual respect and trust; an understanding of the appropriate boundaries between adults and students in and outside of the educational setting; and consistency with the educational mission of the district.
+The interactions and relationships between district staff and students should be based upon mutual respect, trust, and commitment to understanding the appropriate professional boundaries between staff and students in and outside of the educational setting, and consistent with the educational mission of the district.

 Use of Technology